ni/nimi-python/docs/nidcpower/class.rst

     .. py:attribute:: aperture_time

         Specifies the measurement aperture time for the channel configuration.
-Aperture time is specified in the units set by the :py:attr:`nidcpower.Session.aperture_time_units` property. for information about supported devices.
+Aperture time is specified in the units set by the :py:attr:`nidcpower.Session.aperture_time_units` property.
         Refer to the Aperture Time topic in the NI DC Power Supplies and SMUs Help for more information about how to configure your measurements and for information about valid values.
         Default Value: 0.01666666 seconds

-        .. note:: This property is not supported by all devices.
-Refer to Supported Properties by Device topic
+        .. note:: This property is not supported on all devices.
+For more information about supported devices, search ni.com for Supported Properties by Device.

         .. tip:: This property can be set/get on specific channels within your :py:class:`nidcpower.Session` instance.